-In this editorial Afton Hassett and Daniel Clauw, of University of Michigan Medical School, discuss some aspects of the complex interactions between psychological stress and the onset, expression and progression of rheumatic diseases.
+In an editorial published in Arthritis Research & Therapy, Afton Hassett and Daniel Clauw, of University of Michigan Medical School, discuss some aspects of the complex interactions between psychological stress and the onset, expression and progression of rheumatic diseases.

 The authors mention that some studies in this research area are limited by the use of cross-sectional designs and the pitfalls associated with self-report retrospective data, but they nevertheless highlight some interesting findings found therein.
 A relatively large study of Vietnam combat veterans with current post-traumatic stress disorder (n = 2,490) suggested an increased risk for autoimmune diseases compared to veterans without post-traumatic stress disorder.

 This is further substantiated by studies proposing that early life stressors increase vulnerability to autoimmune disease, and studies describing relationships between psychological stress and poor outcomes, and disease flares in both rheumatoid arthritis and systemic lupus erythematosus.
 The authors propone that the mechanisms presumed to underlie these associations include stress-related changes in autonomic, neuroendocrine and/or immune system functioning.

 Furthermore, work performed to examine how stress modulates symptoms, especially pain, in nonautoimmune rheumatic conditions such as ﬁbromyalgia may also help elucidate the role of stress in symptom expression.